-Major sources of noise dominating the monitoring stations observed during the construction noise impact monitoring were traffic noise near NM1A and aircraft noise near NM6.
-As the sensitive receivers were far away from the construction activities, with the implementation of noise control measures, there was no adverse impact at the sensitive receivers attributable to the works of the Project.
+As the construction activities were far away from the monitoring stations, major sources of noise dominating the monitoring stations observed during the construction noise impact monitoring were traffic noise and cicadas chirping near NM1A, school activities at NM4, and aircraft noise near NM5 and NM6.
+With the implementation of noise control measures, there was no adverse impact at the sensitive receivers attributable to the works of the Project.